gwax/www-gwax/posts/2004/01/progress-quest.rst

 I strongly recommend that you take look at it; it's quite a lot of fun.
-And if you find yourself playing online, feel free to look me up, I go as "Contrad the 70th" amd I play in the realm of Oobog.
-Contrad the 70th, named after a brand labratory soap produced by Decon Labs, is of the Land Squid race and a member of the Bastard Lunatic class.
+And if you find yourself playing online, feel free to look me up, I go as "Contrad the 70th" and I play in the realm of Oobog.
+Contrad the 70th, named after a brand laboratory soap produced by Decon Labs, is of the Land Squid race and a member of the Bastard Lunatic class.
 As of this post, Contrad is level 13 and I hope to play enough to get him to a significantly higher level; after all, it is